timschneeb/GalaxyBudsLive-Disassembly/README.md

 ### Debug Menu

 The Buds Live get a hidden debug menu as well.
-It'll work the same way the one for the Buds+ did.
+It'll work the same way the one for the Buds+ did and has the same features.
 Check my reddit post (includes instructions) about this: <https://www.reddit.com/r/galaxybuds/comments/hjgfaf/galaxy_buds_i_found_a_new_debug_menu/>

 ### Future Online Manual